SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety

 \subsection{Averages and Standard Errors of Algorithms}

-To verify that the observed performance gains are not due to a particular random initialization, we evaluate SafeDPO and Safe RLHF using three random seeds, reporting the average and standard error for each metric.
+To verify that the observed performance gains are not due to a particular random initialization, we evaluate SafeDPO and Safe RLHF across three different random seeds, reporting the mean and standard error for each metric.
 Here, normalized rewards correspond to the scaled scores used in our main evaluation, while unnormalized rewards denote the raw outputs of the reward model \texttt{beaver-7b-unified-reward}.
 Cost is measured using the cost model \texttt{beaver-7b-unified-cost}.